labex-labs/open-source-labs/css/30-seconds-of-css/lab-hover-underline-animation/step1.md

-# Animated Underline Effect on Hover
+# Hover Underline Animation

+`index.html` and `style.css` have already been provided in the VM.

-This code creates an animated underline effect when the user hovers over the text.
-To implement it, follow the instructions below:
+To create an animated underline effect when the user hovers over the text, follow these steps:

-1. Add the following HTML code to `index.html`:
+1. Use `display: inline-block` to make the underline span just the width of the text content.
+2. Use the `::after` pseudo-element with `width: 100%` and `position: absolute` to place it below the content.
+3. Use `transform: scaleX(0)` to initially hide the pseudo-element.
+4. Use the `:hover` pseudo-class selector to apply `transform: scaleX(1)` and display the pseudo-element on hover.
+5. Animate `transform` using `transform-origin: left` and an appropriate `transition`.
+6. Remove the `transform-origin` property to make the transform originate from the center of the element.

+Here is an example HTML code to apply the effect to a text element:

 ```html
 <p class="hover-underline-animation">Hover this text to see the effect!</p>
 ```

-2. Add the following CSS code to `style.css`:
+And here is the corresponding CSS code:

 ```css
 .hover-underline-animation {